psychemedia/sin-eater-resources/src/_first_controversy.md

 The next issue of the *Academy*, *Vol 8 Iss 18* dated [November 20th, 1875](https://archive.org/details/sim_academy-and-literature_1875-11-20_8_184), pp. 529-30, has a response that recaptures much of the evidence that we are familiar with.
 It is restated here to provide a concise benchmark for the state of understanding we might have expected from the participants from this point in the debate.

 > "LEGENDS AND FOLK-LORE OF NORTH WALES": THE SIN-EATER
-> Hammersmith : Nov.
+> Hammersmith: Nov.
 16, 1875.
 >
 > Professor Evans has "never heard of the strange custom here alluded to, either as now existing or as having existed at some former period."
-May I be allowed to point out what appears to be the original passage from which the writer of the article drew the authority for his statement, and apparently its very words ?
+May I be allowed to point out what appears to be the original passage from which the writer of the article drew the authority for his statement, and apparently its very words?
 It occurs in a work so well-known as *Brand's Popular Antiquities* (Bohn's edition, 1849, vol. ii.
 246-248), where the following is cited from Bagford’s letter, dated February 1, 1714-5, in Leland's *Collectanea*, i.
 76 :—
 >
 > "Within the memory of our fathers, in Shropshire, in those villages adjoyning to Wales, when a person dyed, there was notice given to an old sire (for so they called him), who presently repaired to the place where the deceased lay, and stood before the door of the house, when some of the family came out and furnished him with a cricket, on which he sat down facing the door.
 Then they gave him a groat, which he put in his pocket; a crust of bread, which he eat; and a full bowle of ale, which he drank off at a draught.
 After this he got up from the cricket and pronounced, with a composed gesture, the ease and rest of the soul departed for which he would pawn his own soul.
 This I had from the ingenious John Aubrey, Esq."
 >